Is It Bad to Crack Your Neck?

 If you crack your neck occasionally but don’t experience any pain or discomfort, it may simply be a habit and not a cause for concern.
 However, if you crack your neck frequently but don’t ever feel satisfied, it is a sign that your joints are not properly aligned and need to be adjusted.
 Having this done may stop the constant urge to crack your neck and reduce other pain and symptoms.

-Other signs you should see a doctor and need chiropractic care or chiropractor include:
+Here are some other signs you should see a doctor and need chiropractic care.

 A chiropractor will use adjustments to manipulate your joints and ensure that they are properly aligned in order to alleviate the feeling of pressure or pain that makes you want to crack your neck in the first place.
 While your neck may crack during an adjustment, it is not the same process as cavitation you cause on your own.
 Adjustments involve very specific movements of your bones that only a chiropractor is qualified to perform.